 The balance between the two hemispheres of the brain is of fundamental importance in overcoming dyslexia.

 Both hemispheres play a role in processing language, but the roles they play are different.
 The eye must combine with the power and the quality of the ear to make sense of the written sounds.
-This co-ordination happens easily when the left hemisphere deals primarily with audition and the right hemisphere deals primarily with vision.
+This coordination happens easily when the left hemisphere deals primarily with audition and the right hemisphere deals primarily with vision.
 In dyslexia, the route which allows for phonic analysis has been damaged.
 Sound Therapy may help restore the functioning of this route and reduce the cause of the problem.
-Dr Tomatis says “We read with our ears … the ear is the organ of language, the pathway to language assimilation, the key that controls it, the receptor regulating its flow.”
+Dr. Tomatis says “We read with our ears … the ear is the organ of language, the pathway to language assimilation, the key that controls it, the receptor regulating its flow.”
 Sound Therapy may help stimulate and exercise the ear, encouraging it to receive and interpret sound in an efficient manner.
-Music is a highly organised series of sounds that the ear has to analyse.
-Therefore, listening to music is an excellent way for a child to learn how to perceive sounds in an organised fashion, or in other words, to listen.
+Music is a highly organized series of sounds that the ear has to analyze.
+Therefore, listening to music is an excellent way for a child to learn how to perceive sounds in an organized fashion, or in other words, to listen.
 The higher volume of sound to the right ear, which is built into all Sound Therapy recordings, means that the right ear is encouraged to become the directing ear.
 When this right ear dominance is achieved, the problem of reversal will likely disappear.

 “My son, Marty, was diagnosed as dyslexic and has had special education since Grade 1.
 School authorities, and teachers, on evaluating Marty after the first Grade 8 term, were all of the opinion that h...”